hoimingkenny/kenny-website/docs/cloud/aws/iam.md

 Users integrate external identity providers through Amazon Cognito.
 #### Custom IdP
 Use AWS STS (Security Token Service) to create temporary access tokens.

+### AWS Organizations
+1. Allow to manage multiple AWS accounts
+2. The main account is called the management account, and the others are called member accounts.
+3. Consolidate billing and cost management